Lee Allen Howard

 You open the front door to get the mail.
 In the mailbox is a severed hand.
 Who put it there and why.
 How do you find out?

 Brainstorming: Great idea.
 (I’ll write it someday.)
 But it needs a little—okay, a lot—of work.
-Here’s where I go through a process of answering questions about my character and his or her goals.
+Here’s where I go through a process of answering questions about my character and their goals.
 I do a lot of work before I tackle structure.
 After all, I need events and motivation to plot.
+This stage may include incubation—time away to let my subconscious work.

 Plotting: I develop character arcs for all my major characters and conform the brainstormed material into classic story structure.
 More at How to Write Stories that Sell.